-Policies exist to ensure that qualifying incidents are reported to DSHS in compliance with DDA Policy 5.13, Protection from Abuse: Mandatory Reporting.
+Policies exist to ensure that qualifying incidents are reported to DSHS in compliance with DDA Policy 5.13, Protection from Abuse.

-- A. Prior to working with clients unsupervised, staff must have knowledge of and complete training in the following areas: - 1.
-Client confidentiality - 2.
-Current work and support plans for each client with whom the employee works - 3.
-DDA Policy 5.06, Client Rights - 4.
-DDA Policy 6.08, Incident Management and Reporting Requirements for County and County-Contracted Providers (DDA Policy 6.08 verification statement must be signed and kept in the employee file). - 5.
-DDA Policy 4.11, County Services for Working Age Adults - 6.
-First Aid, Blood Borne Pathogens and CPR (current certification is required) - B. Within one month of employment employees must have received training in the following: - i.
-DDA Policy 5.14, Policy Behavior Supports for Adults - ii.
-DDA Policy 5.15, Restrictive Procedures - iii.
-DDA Policy 5.17, Physical Intervention Techniques - iv.
-DDA Policy 5.19, Positive Behavior Support for Children and Youth as applicable - v.
-DDA Policy 5.20, Restrictive Procedures and Physical Interventions with Children and Youth, as applicable - vi.
-DDA Policy 5.23, Functional Assessments and Positive Behavior Support Plans: Employment and Day - C. DDA Policies listed above in must be reviewed at least annually and when updated.
+- A. Prior to working with clients unsupervised, staff must have knowledge of and receive training in the following areas: - 1.
+Client confidentiality; - 2.
+Current individual work and support plans for each client with whom the employee works; - 3.
+DDA Policy 4.11, Working Age Adult - 4.
+DDA Policy 5.06, Client Rights - 5.
+DDA Policy 6.08, Mandatory reporting Requirements for Employment and Day Program Service Providers (DDA Policy 6.08 verification statement must be signed and kept in the employee file). - 6.
+DDA Policy 9.07, HIV and AIDS - 7.
+First Aid and CPR (current certification is required) - B. Within one month of employment employees must have received training in the following: - 1.
+Policy 5.17, Physical Intervention Techniques; - 2.
+Waiver requirements as referenced in contract. - C. Within three (3) months of employment, employees must have received training in the following: - 1.
+DDA Policy 5.14, Positive Behavior Support - 2.
+DDA Policy 5.15, Use of Restrictive Procedures - D. Continuing education and staff evaluation: In addition to the above DDA requirements, it is the County's expectation that each contractor have an established procedure for orienting, training, mentoring and providing ongoing evaluation to staff related to: - Values that support the abilities of individuals as outlined in the County Guidelines

-- D. Continuing education and staff evaluation: In addition to the above DDA requirements, it is the County's expectation that each contractor have an established procedure for orienting, training, mentoring and providing ongoing evaluation to staff related to: - 1.
-Values that support the abilities of individuals as outlined in the County Guidelines - 2.
-Effective communication skills (i.e., the ability to listen carefully and to make oneself understood) - 3.
+- 2. Effective communication skills (i.e., the ability to listen carefully and to make one's self understood) - 3.
 Planning methods - 4.
-Program skill development includes training to ensure support to clients in the specific program area identified in their Individual Plans (e.g., task/job analysis, systematic instruction, natural supports, fading from sites, job modification, etc.)
+Program skill development includes training to ensure support to clients in the specific program area identified in their Individual Plans (e.g., task/job analysis, follow-along support, co-worker support, job modification, systematic training techniques etc.)